Dive Happy

 Perhentian Islands Malaysia - Dive boats on the beach

-The Perhentians have long been a backpacker haven, two small islands with nothing but beach – no roads, no traffic.
-There’s some nice diving around the area too and a good variety of fish life.
+The Perhentians have long been a backpacker haven – two small islands with nothing but beach, no roads, no traffic.
+There’s some good diving around the area with a nice variety of fish life, two shipwrecks, and enough sites to keep you entertained for three or four days.
+Turtles are reliably spotted here too.

 See also my Scuba Diving the Perhentian Islands: A Quick Guide and my Perhentian Islands article for Asian Diver.